Code-Institute-Submissions/Raivis80-MS-2-JavaScript/README.md

     - If a player misses the target the black object will spawn instead, if clicked, ends the game altogether
     - The black object will reset if 100 streaks are achieved
 - Game-level-Up
-    - Gain enough points in the game to enable a player to go up to a higher level.
+    - Gain 200p points in the game to enable a player to go up to a higher level.
     - Speed and target count are increasing throughout the game.
 ### **Game Information Popup**